sunfishcode/rfcs/text/0000-io-safety.md

 [`RawHandle`], and [`RawSocket`]) uses values that are explicitly returned from the OS, and occurs within the lifetimes the OS associates with them.

-This RFC needs no code changes in Rust itself.
-The affected functions are already `unsafe`, so this RFC is just proposing a new explanation for *why* they're unsafe, and proposing new guidance to authors of crates that operate on raw handle values.
+The affected functions are already `unsafe`, so there are no changes to Rust's own code here.
+This RFC just proposes a new explanation for *why* they're unsafe, and new guidance to authors of crates that operate on raw handle values.

 [`RawFd`]: https://doc.rust-lang.org/stable/std/os/unix/io/type.RawFd.html
 [`RawHandle`]: https://doc.rust-lang.org/stable/std/os/windows/io/type.RawHandle.html